 \subsection{Human Evaluation}

-To validate that the performance of \textsc{Doctor-R1} on automated benchmarks aligns with real user experience, we conducted a pairwise human evaluation.
-Annotators were shown paired anonymized conversations from \textsc{Doctor-R1} and four other leading models to choose the better response based on four qualitative metrics: Coherence, Adherence, Clarity, and Empathy.
-The results show a strong human preference for \textsc{Doctor-R1}, which ranked first across all four categories.
+\paragraph{User Experience as Patients} To validate that the performance of \textsc{Doctor-R1} on automated benchmarks aligns with real \textbf{Patient Experience (Principle 2)}, we conducted a pairwise human evaluation.
+Annotators were shown paired anonymized conversations from \textsc{Doctor-R1} and four other models to choose the better response based on four qualitative metrics: Coherence, Adherence, Clarity, and Empathy.
+The results show a strong human preference for \textsc{Doctor-R1}, which ranked first across all categories.
 Our model achieves dominant win rates in Figure~\ref{fig:human}, showing consistent results on HealthBench and MAQuE.
 The complete statistical breakdown is available in Appendix~\ref{appendix:human_eval}.